balder-dev/balder/doc/source/basics/scenarios.rst

             raise NotImplementedError("has to be implemented in subclass")

         def send_bytes_to(self, other, the_bytes):
-            """sends the bytes to the object"""
-            raise NotImplementedError("has to be implemented in subclass")
+            """sends the bytes to the `other` object""" raise NotImplementedError("has to be implemented in subclass")

     class RecvMessageFeature(balder.Feature):